-Set forth in the remainder of these comments are MOG's detailed comments which provide various bases that require OTC's rejection of the Maryland 184(c) petition.
+Set forth in the remainder of these comments are MOG's detailed comments which provide various bases that require the OTC not to proceed further with its Recommendation.

-1. While Maryland proposes that additional control measures be mandated for the sources it has named, the Maryland petition does not offer even a single sentence assessing whether such measures are necessary to bring Maryland and the NYNA into attainment by the dates mandated in the CAA.
+1. While the OTC Recommendation proposes that additional control measures be mandated for the sources it has named, the OTC does not offer any assessment of whether such measures are necessary to bring any of the OTR into attainment by the dates mandated in the CAA.

-CAA Section 184(c)(1) makes it explicitly clear that any recommendation for additional control measures must be based on a determination that such measures "are necessary to bring any area in such region into attainment by dates provided by this subpart."
-With this statutory requirement in mind, we note that Attachment 1 of the Maryland petition requests that the OTC recommend that additional control measures be put in place by 2020.
+CAA Section 184(c)(1) makes it explicitly clear that any recommendation for additional control measures must be based upon a determination that such measures "are necessary to bring any area in such region into attainment by dates provided by this subpart."
+With this statutory requirement in mind, we noted in the August 14, 2019 MOG comments, that Attachment 1 of the Maryland petition requests that the OTC recommend that additional control measures be put in place by 2020.
 However, the Maryland petition fails to offer even a single sentence assessing ozone air quality in 2020 or the justification for specifying the attainment of ozone NAAQS requirements by 2020.
+We also note that the OTC has not offered any assessment of this issue and certainly no indication of what, if any, impact these additional control measures would have on air quality in the areas cited in the Recommendation.

-While the Maryland petition does offer air quality modeling (see Attachment 6 to its petition), that modeling data relates to 2023 - not 2020 - and does not address attainment.
-Instead, the Maryland modeling assesses the differences that may exist in 8-hour average ozone concentrations when its alternative control measures are modeled.
-The Maryland analysis, however, does not relate those modeling results in any way to attainment.
+While the Maryland petition does offer air quality modeling (see Attachment 6 to its petition), that modeling data does not address attainment.
+Instead, the Maryland modeling assesses the differences that may exist in 8-hour average ozone concentrations when its alternative control measures are modeled without relating those modeling results in any way to attainment.

-As a result, the petition fails to demonstrate that any additional control measures are necessary to achieve attainment.
-Even if there were any legitimate residual nonattainment concerns in the areas cited by Maryland, the petition fails to address whether the maximum reductions included in Maryland's 2023 modeling are greater than would be needed to eliminate those concerns.
-The petition also fails to address the nec3essity of imposing new controls on the selected power plants, versus mobile and other local sources in the Northeast which have a much greater impact on air quality measured at monitors in Maryland and the Northeast.
+The OTC Recommendation fails to demonstrate that any additional control measures are necessary to achieve attainment.
+Even if there were any legitimate residual nonattainment concerns in the OTC, the OTC fails to address whether the controls that are recommended would result in emission reductions greater than would be needed to eliminate those concerns.
+The OTC Recommendation also fails to address the necessity of imposing new controls on power plants, versus mobile and other local sources in the Northeast which have a much greater impact on air quality measured at monitors in the Northeast.

-Inasmuch as Maryland has failed to address the statutorily required assessment of attainment in the appropriate future year, the OTC should deny Maryland's request for a recommendation for additional control measures on the selected electrical generating units.
+Inasmuch as the OTC has failed to address the statutorily required assessment of attainment in the appropriate future year, the OTC Recommendation for additional control measures on the selected electrical generating units should not be finalized and presented to EPA.

-2. Maryland modeling assumptions compromise the validity of key findings in their sensitivity results as related to Pennsylvania EGU contribution at OTC receptors.
+2. Maryland modeling assumptions used to support its petition to the OTC compromise the validity of key findings in their sensitivity results as related to Pennsylvania EGU contribution at OTC receptors.